Mohamed-Adil-Cyber/Ida-sciprt-commands/README.md

 Registry_Printer:
-  This command script file prints out the register with all its sections to be viewed in ida, this is to more clear define the different sections of each register memory
+  This command script file prints out the register with all its sections to be viewed in ida, this is to more clearly define the different sections of each register memory